HassanAlgoz/js_url_shortener/README.md

 # Activity: URL Shortener

+Please heed the following to get the most out of this exercise:

-**Don't open the solution folder until you have completed the exercise.**
+- Do not open the solution folder until you have completed the exercise.
+- Copy the exercise folder into a new git repo (locally) and work on it there.
+That way you can avoid the temptation to open the solution folder, and not have the AI (if any) assist you in peeking at the actual solution.

 ## Problem Statement